freenas/freenas-docs/userguide/system.rst

 Alert Settings
 --------------

-:menuselection:`System --> Alert Settings` displays the default notification frequency for each type of :ref:`Alert`.
-An example is seen in :numref:`Figure %s <alert_settings_fig>`.
+:menuselection:`System --> Alert Settings` displays the notification frequency for each type of :ref:`Alert`.
+An example is shown in :numref:`Figure %s <alert_settings_fig>`.